-Now find the folder for your currently active theme, right-click on it, click Rename, and change the name of this folder so WordPress can no longer read it.
+Now find your current active theme folder, right-click on it, click Rename, and change the folder name so WordPress can no longer read it.

-Next go to your WordPress admin dashboard.
-If it now loads correctly, this means an error in your theme was the cause of the issue.
+Next, go to your WordPress admin dashboard.
+If it now loads correctly, this means an error in your theme was the cause of any issue you might have had.
 Now that you have access to the dashboard, you can install a fresh copy of your theme, or install a new theme entirely.

-Note: When you disable your currently active theme using the steps above, the front end of your site will stop displaying.
+Note: Using the steps above to disable WordPress theme using FTP will cause the front end of your site will stop displaying.
 You can only access the admin panel.
 To fix this, you would need to reinstall your theme or install a new theme.

 The steps above can help disable WordPress theme using FTP, so you can regain control of your site.

 If you are, however, experiencing many issues with your theme, you may need a new one.
 Many themes out there are poorly written, such that they either consume too many resources or come filled with bugs, both of which can take down your website.

 Always endeavor to choose themes that are vetted by WordPress.Org.
 These themes should be lean as well, carrying only the basic features you need for your site.
 It is better to extend your site using plugins than to use a theme that comes with tons of features, many of which you may never use, yet may bug your site.